Chalais-Meudon: Modern use

 In 1946, the STAé was replaced by the Office National d'Etudes et de Recherches Aérospatiales (ONERA), and it took over most of the Chalais-Meudon site, where it remains to this day.

-Hangar Y was designated a historic monument in 1982, but has fallen into disrepair.
-Some maintenance has taken place, and there are plans for it to be restored to become the European Centre for Balloons and Airships and a cultural and education centre.
+Hangar Y was designated a historic monument in 1982, but fell into disrepair.
+It has now been renovated and in 2023 reopened as a visitor and cultural centre.